bagisto/user-guide/src/product-types/configurable-product.md

 <ImagePopup src="/images/configurable-product/descriptions.png" alt="Product Descriptions" />

 ### Meta Description
-Below is the list of fields that you need to provide under the meta description to make your product easily searchable on search engines.
+Below is the list of fields that you need to provide under the meta description to make your product searchable on search engines.

 - **Meta Title:** Provide the main title of the product by which your product will be known.
-- **Meta Keyword:** The meta keyword for the product needs to be provided to improve its searchability on the search engine for specific keywords.
+- **Meta Keywords:** The meta keywords for the product need to be provided to improve its searchability on the search engine for specific keywords.
-- **Meta Description:** Enter the description so that the product can easily appear in search engine listing.
+- **Meta Description:** Enter the description so that the product can appear in search engine listing.

 <ImagePopup src="/images/configurable-product/meta-descriptions.png" alt="Meta Descriptions" />

 ### Images
-Add the product images, click on **Add Images**.
+To add the product images, click on **Add Image**.
 You can add multiple images for your product.

 <ImagePopup src="/images/configurable-product/image.png" alt="Product Images" />

 ### Variations

-Now you will be able to see the **Variations** right below the video section as shown below.
-You can simply Edit each product as we have created according to the Color and Size.
+The **Variations** section lists one variant for every combination of the attributes you selected, such as each Color and Size.
+You can edit each variant individually.

 <ImagePopup src="/images/configurable-product/variations.png" alt="Product Variations" />

-After all Variations are created, finally, **Save the Product**.
+After all variations are set up, click **Save Product**.

 ### Front End
 The product will be visible as given below on the front end.